adam-talbot/used-cars-regression/README.md

 ---

 [(Back to top)](#table-of-contents)

-You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.
 - [x] Read this README.md
 - [ ] Download the modules (.py files), and final_report.ipynb files into your working directory
 - [ ] Download complete dataset from Kaggle at this [link](https://www.kaggle.com/ananaymital/us-used-cars-dataset?select=used_cars_data.csv) and save in same repo as above files